 How Does Enforcement work?

 For LogStream Enterprise customers, enforcement doesn’t change.
 Our Enterprise license keys turn off all enforcement for the duration of our contract.
 We believe in treating our customers like the mature enterprises they are, and we work on the honor system with annual true-ups.
-For LogStream Free, the product will require phoning home, or if phoning home isn’t feasible sales can provide a key.
+For LogStream Free & One, the product will require phoning home, or if phoning home isn’t feasible sales can provide a key.
 LogStream Free, One & Standard will enforce volume limitations by capping the maximum number of workers which can be managed by a LogStream master node.
 The other disabled features, like the limit in worker groups, will be clear in the UI.
 More specifics about enforcement will be in our docs for our 2.3 release.

 We are announcing our new free offering today on top of LogStream 2.2, which only enforces a date restriction of keeping the product upgraded.
 In 2.2, you’ll find no limitations except the license will expire in 3 months.
 In 2.3, Free will be the default in the download and will never expire.

 How Do I Get Started?